chrisurf/infragents/README.md

 | **Storage** | Backup & recovery |
 | **Infrastructure as Code** | Terraform, Pulumi, CDK |
 | **Disaster Recovery** | Failover & continuity |

 ---

-## 🤝 How to Contribute

-**Currently in Alpha** — we welcome contributions to shape the future of **agentic infrastructure**!

-**Collaboration & Development:**
-Use this GitHub repository to:
-- Raise issues and bug reports
-- Request new features or changes
-- Collaborate on development
-- Discuss ideas and improvements

-### 📝 Submitting Agents
-1. **Visit** [infragents.com](https://infragents.com/) *(main entry point)*
-2. **Submit** a GitHub repo for AI-powered analysis
-3. **Watch** our Claude pipeline validate & categorize it
-4. **Share** with the global community

-### 📋 What Makes a Great Infrastructure Agent
-- ✅ Clear purpose & documented use cases
-- ✅ AI/ML or intelligent reasoning components
-- ✅ Open-source license (MIT preferred)
-- ✅ Strong documentation & examples
-- ✅ Security-conscious design
-- ✅ Built for reuse & collaboration

----